 He is an Ecuadorian and Spanish national who has lived and work in different continents for several years, making him knowledgeable of different cultural organisational styles; allowing him to convert cultural differences in business opportunities.

-Richard Jácome V.Finance Director at Natural Habitats Group, Ecuador
+Richard Jácome V.Finance Director at Natural Habitats, Ecuador

 Richard is a senior professional with over 15 years of experience in management of administrative, financial and internal control areas.
 He has worked in high named multinational companies and participated in mergers & acquisitions and joint ventures processes at international level.
 Richard is a dynamic professional, proactive and focused on creating value in the activities he performs.
 In addition, Richard has experience in strategic business consulting in several Central American countries and has worked in regional management positions in some South American countries.
 Richard is a personal finance coach and enjoys university teaching.

-In Ecuador there are over 120 organic small farmers representing over 150 small farms that have partnered with Natural Habitats group.
-These farmers have dedicated their land to producing organic palm oil using only organic agricultural practices, free from chemicals and conventional methods, and are aligned with the values, beliefs and principles of Natural Habitats Group.
+In Ecuador we partner with independent farmers.
+These farmers have dedicated their land to producing organic palm oil using only organic agricultural practices, free from chemicals and conventional methods, and are aligned with the values, beliefs and principles of Natural Habitats.

-In addition to working with small farmers, Natural Habitats Group has formed partnerships with larger palm operations in Ecuador, guiding the conversion of conventional palm production to organic, helping to improve the overall palm industry in Ecuador and beyond.
+In addition to working with independent farmers, Natural Habitats Americas has formed partnerships with larger palm operations in Ecuador, guiding the conversion of conventional palm production to organic, helping to improve the overall palm industry in Ecuador and beyond.